pinojs/pino-syslog/Readme.md

 $ npm install --production -g pino-syslog
 ```

-## Command Line Arguments

-There is only one argument available: `--config` (`-c`).
-This argument is used to load a JSON configuration file.

-### Configuration
+## Configuration

-*pino-syslog* supports configuration via a JSON file.
+*pino-syslog* supports configuration using option flags and/or via a JSON file.
+The option flags take precedence over the JSON configuration.
 The default options are:

 ```json
 {